Oaks Park High School

 Talking about how a town has changed

-Talking about holiday preferences
+Talking about life

 Saying what you did on holiday